beeva-enriqueotero/beeva-poc-dsstne/README.md

 #### exploreRecs

-Explores the recommendations produced by DSSTNE and parses them into a format that we can pass to evaluate MAP
+This method explores the recommendations produced by DSSTNE and parses them into a format that we can pass to evaluate MAP

 Example of use: